 Johnson teaches a seventh-grade course titled “Geography and World Cultures” at Polytechnic School in Pasadena, California.
 Prior to arriving at Polytechnic last year, Paul taught fifth grade for fourteen years at Saint Mark’s School in Altadena, California, and especially loved teaching early American history.
 Before the career change that brought him into education, Paul worked as an economic development consultant with firms including Price Waterhouse, and as a redevelopment project manager for the County of Los Angeles.
 Paul graduated from Occidental College with a degree in political science in 1990.

 Myers teaches amazing 9th graders Advanced Placement Human Geography at Lindblom Math & Science Academy in Chicago, Illinois.
-She in her fourteenth year of teaching and is a nationally board certified teacher who believes in inquiry-based learning and using technology to provide students a larger audience for their voice.
+She is in her fourteenth year of teaching and is a National Board Certified Teacher who believes in inquiry-based learning and using technology to provide students a larger audience for their voice.
 In addition to teaching, Molly serves as the Resource Specialist for her school’s transition to Proficiency-Based Learning and as the coordinator for the Lindblom Teacher Apprentice Program which pairs juniors and seniors with teachers to serve in the classrooms of underclassmen for a full year.
 Beyond the school, she has served as the city representative for the Yale National Initiative and as a teacher fellow for the TeachPlus Policy Institute.